 The period between Victorian (Art Nouveau is essentially a subset of the Victorian era spanning 1837-1901) and post-World War I design featuring Art Deco elements was bridged by the Edwardian era.
 Dating from the early 1900s through about 1920, the Edwardian period is one of transition.
 It is also one of the hardest to pinpoint in terms of nailing down an age when it comes to objects made during this timeframe.

 Pieces made in around 1910 tend to have more Art Nouveau influence, while those made closer to 1920 will oftentimes have Deco geometric elements added in.

 If you run across an object that seems to combine flowing or filigree elements and angular components, it could very well date to this period.

 Art Nouveau and Art Deco Revivals

-Art Deco fell out of favor for a number of decades after the onset of World War II, although some transitional items do carry over Deco influences.
+Art Deco fell out of favor for a number of decades after the onset of World War II, although some transitional items do carry over Deco influences into the early 1940s.

 But by the late 1960s designers and craftsmen were looking back to this era for inspiration.
-Again, looking at construction techniques and materials will often tell the tale, as well as investigating marked pieces to see when a company or artist was plying their craft.
+Again, looking at construction techniques and materials will often tell the tale in terms of dating, as well as investigating marked pieces to see when a company or artist was plying their craft.